Home Care vs Home Health: What's the Difference in SW Fort Worth/Burleson TX

 - 24-hour or live-in care for those who cannot safely be left alone

-Home care is typically paid privately (by the family), through long-term care insurance, veterans benefits such as VA Aid & Attendance, or through certain Medicaid waiver programs.
+Home care is typically paid privately by the family, through long-term care insurance, veterans benefits such as VA Aid & Attendance, TRICARE, CHAMPVA, or through certain Medicaid waiver programs.
 Many families in Summer Creek and Rendon begin home care after a loved one's home health benefit ends — bridging the gap between acute recovery and independent living.
+Understanding the average cost of assisted living in Fort Worth and surrounding areas also helps families compare home care costs against residential facility options as they plan long-term.

 Similarities Between Home Care and Home Health Care

-Despite the differences, these two service types share important common ground:
+Despite the clear differences, these two service types share important common ground:

-- Both are delivered in the client's home, allowing the individual to remain in a familiar environment rather than transitioning to a facility
+- Both are delivered in the client's home, allowing the person to remain in a familiar environment rather than transitioning to a facility

 - Both address physical safety and quality of life

-- Both can serve as alternatives to — or delays of — nursing home placement
+- Both can delay or prevent nursing home placement

-- Both involve regular communication with family members about the client's status and needs
+- Both involve regular communication with family members about the client's condition and needs

 - Both require careful coordination when transitioning from one service type to the other